 What Are the Different Types of Air Filters?

 There are a few commonly used filter types in the HVAC industry.
-Let’s take a look at the advantages and disadvantages of the main filter type categories.
+Let’s take a look at the advantages and disadvantages of the main filter style categories.

 Flat / Panel / Fiberglass Filters

 These filters are extremely common, affordable and disposable.
 Fiberglass filters are relatively good at removing certain allergens such as lint and dust.
 However, they don’t have the capacity to remove other smaller contaminants such as bacteria and mold spores.
 These filters are easily clogged making them a poor choice for those with respiratory illnesses or anyone wanting to improve indoor air quality.

 These environmentally friendly and affordable filters have a low MERV rating.
 Washable filters require regular maintenance in order to avoid mold and mildew concerns.
 They remove most contaminants in the small to mid particle size range but do not reduce odors.
 These filters are not recommended for those with allergies.